-After the image is added to a web page, you should also set the Title tag and the Alt Description tag, which are important for SEO and ADA compliance.
+After the image is added to a web page, you should also set the Title and Alt Description tags, which are important for SEO and ADA compliance.
 Both of these tags should also include an appropriate keyword.

-- The Title tag is the image title, such as in the example above, antique cars for sale would be an appropriate title.
+The Title tag is the image title, such as in the example, antique cars for sale would be an appropriate title.

 Meta titles should make sense to the reader, based on keyword search popularity and overall relevance to the rest of the web page.
 It is important that the meta title sounds natural to the reader, and that the title is not excessively long.
 (Each search engine is different and only reads a specific number of characters of the meta title; therefore, anything past their limit is generally ignored.)

 Meta titles should give search engines and readers a good idea of what the page is about.
 A title like “Essential Oils” is vague and does not provide enough information to search engine robots or human readers about the page contents.
 However, “Citrus Essential Oils Best for Cleaning” conveys information about the page content to both human readers and search engines.

 It is common for the page title and the meta title to be the same; however, it is not a requirement, especially in a blog article.
 However, it’s helpful to have a different page title and meta title: